 This year's event will take place the weekend of Practiceand Tournament.
 The weekend will kick-off on Friday with a practice round.
-Saturday, September 30th will feature a day full of golf followed by dinner and raffle.
+Saturday, Tournament will feature a day full of golf followed by dinner and raffle.

 We gather each year to honor the legacy of Al and to raise money for student-athletes at Saint Anselm's College (St. A's) in Manchester, NH.
 Al served as the varsity men's basketball coach at St. A's from season 1949-1950 to season 1970-1971.
 During that time, he touched the lives of countless student-athletes.